adjust/cocos2dx_sdk/doc/android/eclipse.md

 }
 ```

-<a id="deeplinking-deferred-open">In deferred deep linking scenario, there is one additional setting which can be set on the deferred deep link callback method.
-Once the adjust SDK gets the deferred deep link info, we are offering you the possibility to choose whether our SDK should open this URL or not.
-You can choose to set this option by setting the return value of your deferred deep link callback method.
+<a id="deeplinking-deferred-open">In the deferred deep-linking scenario, there is one additional setting which can be set on the deferred deep link callback method.
+Once the Adjust SDK gets the deferred deep link information, we offer you the possibility to choose whether our SDK should open this URL or not.
+To do this, set the return value of your deferred deep link callback method.

-If nothing is set, **the adjust SDK will always try to launch the URL by default**.
+If nothing is set, **the Adjust SDK will always try to launch the URL by default**.

-### <a id="deeplinking-android">Deep linking handling for Android app
+### <a id="deeplinking-android">Deep link handling for Android apps

-**This should be done in native Android project.**
+**This should be done in a native Android project.**

-To set up your Android app to handle deep linking on native level, please follow our [guide][android-deeplinking] in the official Android SDK README.
+To set up your Android app to handle deep linking at a native level, please follow our [guide][android-deeplinking] in the official Android SDK README.

 [adjust]:	http://adjust.com